 Copenhagen is a great city for art and culture lovers and its inhabitants can boast about some great museums.
 The National Museum of Denmark, where you can travel back in time by viewing Denmark’s history, was once a royal castle and consists of exhibitions from the Viking Age through the Middle Ages and the Renaissance to modern times.
 SMK – The National Gallery of Denmark is the largest art museum in Denmark and features outstanding collections of Danish and international art from past centuries.
 SMK is home to one of the world’s best Matisse collections.

-There’s also the Museum of Copenhagen that wonderfully depicts 800 years of the city’s history.
+There’s also the Museum of Copenhagen which wonderfully depicts 800 years of the city’s history.
 In just one hour it will bring Copenhagen history back to life with its interactive installations & sounds.
-You will see the city development from the Viking Age till modern days.
+You will see the city’s development from the Viking Age till the modern days.